jfly/snow/hosts/dallben/README.md

 1. Boot the machine with `jflyso`.
 F12 is the "select boot device" keypress.
 2. `tools/fleet.py bootstrap --ssh jfly@jflyso dallben`
+3. Make sure you've maxed out the volume with `alsamixer`: ssh to the machine, `sudo machinectl shell kodi@`, `alsamixer`.
-3. Follow instructions in `nixos-modules/kodi-colusita/README.md` to finish bootstrapping.
+4. Follow instructions in `nixos-modules/kodi-colusita/README.md` to finish bootstrapping.